mikestefanello/pagoda/README.md

 Using the `echo.Context`, the `Page` will be initialized with the following fields populated:

 - `Context`: The passed in _context_
-- `ToURL`: A function the templates can use to generate a URL with a given route name and parameters
 - `Path`: The requested URL path
 - `URL`: The requested URL
 - `StatusCode`: Defaults to 200